Kuret/dotfiles-wsl/README.md

 # Dotfiles

-This repo contains my dotfiles and an install script for Ubuntu on Windows Subsystem for Linux, which will install:
+This repo contains my dotfiles and install scripts (Currently made only for Ubuntu on Windows 10 WSL), which will install:
 - Common build/development packages
 - Tmux
 - Zsh + Zplug